Scooby-Doo and the Ghoul School: Plot

 A power-hungry witch named Revolta and her minion the Grim Creeper plan to kidnap the girls and make them her slaves.
 She starts by hypnotizing Shaggy into taking the girls on a field trip to the Barren Bog.
-Matches wants to come with them but is told to stay.
-That same day, the Calloway Cadets are at the bog.
-On a hike, the Cadets are stuck in quicksand but are saved by Elsa and Tanis.
-Meanwhile, Revolta's spider bats slowly capture the girls one by one.
-Revolta and the Grim Creeper capture the girls and Revolta makes a potion that will turn them evil forever at the stroke of midnight.
-Figuring this out, Scooby, Scrappy, Shaggy, and Matches, who catches up with them, head toward Revolta's castle.
-Scrappy tries to convince the Cadets to join them, but they refuse believing that the girls stole the volleyball match.
-Arriving at the castle the gang faces an evil Mirror Monster that can change its shape to look like evil versions of those who look at its mirror, a giant Well Dweller, and Revolta herself.
-When the clock strikes midnight, Revolta gives the girls the potion through hairdryers which instantly takes effect.
-However, Scooby and Shaggy manage to interrupt the process and accidentally reverse the potion's effect.
-Elsa then throws Revolta's wand into the potion the witch was brewing, and the castle starts exploding with no way out.
-At the last second, the Cadets appear in a pedal power helicopter, who feel remorse for treating the girls the way they had in the past and respect them for saving their lives.
-As everyone flies away, Revolta swears vengeance.
+Matches wants to come along, but is told to stay.
+The Calloway Cadets are also at the bog on a hike and get stuck in quicksand, but are saved by Elsa and Tanis.
+Meanwhile, Revolta's spider bats slowly capture the girls one by one as Revolta makes a potion that will turn them evil forever at the stroke of midnight.
+Figuring this out, Scooby, Scrappy, Shaggy and Matches, who catches up with them, head for Revolta's castle.
+Scrappy tries to convince the Cadets to join them, but they refuse, believing that the girls stole the volleyball match.
+Arriving at the castle, the gang faces an evil Mirror Monster that can change its shape to look like evil versions of those who look at its mirror, a giant Well Dweller, and Revolta herself.
+When the clock strikes midnight, Revolta gives the girls the potion through hairdryers, which instantly takes effect.
+However, Scooby and Shaggy interrupt the process and accidentally reverse the potion's effect.
+Elsa then throws Revolta's wand into the potion, which causes it to explode.
+The Cadets, having felt remorse for treating the girls poorly and respecting them for saving their lives, arrive in a pedal power helicopter and fly everyone to safety as Revolta swears vengeance.

 Soon afterward, the Cadets and the Grimwood Girls throw a party celebrating Revolta's defeat and everyone's heroism.
-Despite being well liked by all their students, Shaggy and Scooby run away in terror when new monsters; such as an alien, the Creature from the Black Lagoon and Godzilla Kaiju enroll their own daughters at the school for the following year.
-As they leave, they see the girls and Matches wave them goodbye.
+Despite being well liked by all their students, Shaggy and Scooby run away in terror when new monsters – such as an alien, the Gill-man and Godzilla – enroll their daughters at the school for the following year.
+As they leave, they see the girls and Matches waving goodbye.
 Shaggy, Scooby and Scrappy then give them a last werewolf howl before driving off into the night.